nazmulidris/developerlife.com/_posts/2024-06-28-md-parser-rust-from-r3bl-tui.md

 ## Introduction
 <a id="markdown-introduction" name="introduction"></a>

-This tutorial is a deep dive in a real Markdown parser written using nom in Rust.
+This tutorial, and video are a deep dive in a real Markdown parser written using nom in Rust.
 This MD Parser is part of the [`r3bl_tui`](https://crates.io/crates/r3bl_tui) crate, which is part of the `r3bl-open-core` repo.
 It goes over the architecture of thinking about building complex parsers and the nitty gritty details the runtime nature and behavior when combining nom parsers.

 The [`r3bl_tui`](https://crates.io/crates/r3bl_tui) crate is a Text User Interface (TUI) crate that is used in the [R3BL](https://r3bl.com) suite of products.
 It is a very